pieterhelsen/chiadisk/README.md

 - `clear`: this one's important!
 If you want your disk to be formatted, write 'yes' or 'y' here.
 Any other value will be interpreted as 'no, I don't want to format this disk.'
 - `format`: the format you'd like your disk to have. **Currently only tested with ext4**
 - `sn`: the serial number for the disk.
-Leave this blank, as Chiadisk will fill this in automatically.
+Leave this blank, as diskman will fill this in automatically.
 - `model`: the model ID for the disk.
-Leave this blank, as Chiadisk will fill this in automatically.
+Leave this blank, as diskman will fill this in automatically.
 - `uuid`: the UUID of the **first** partition of the disk.
-Leave this blank, Chiadisk will fill in this value automatically.
+Leave this blank, diskman will fill in this value automatically.

 Make sure to fill in the `device`, `mount`, `clear` and `format` columns.